aDiThYa-808/testAPI/README.md

 # testAPI
-A CLI tool to create mock APIs.
+A CLI tool to create mock APIs under development. documentation will be available soon...